joswr1ght/pptxurlcheck/README.md

 404 : http://www.willhackforsushi.com/ios-key-recovery.pdf
 ```

-Pptxsanity searches all slide bullets and notes pages for URL's, and attempts to retrieve the URL.
+Pptxsanity searches all slide bullets and notes pages for URLs, and attempts to retrieve the URL.
-By default, URL's that are valid (e.g. that return a 200 OK message) are not displayed; all other URL's are displayed along
+By default, URLs that are valid (e.g. that return a 200 OK message) are not displayed; all other URLs are displayed along
 with the return code.  `ERR` indicates that the server could not be reached.
 If you want to see each URL that is tested,
 set the environment variable `SKIP200` to `0`: